Gy-Hu/HW-Formal-Paper/README.md

   - [A Data-Driven CHC Solver, 2018](#a-data-driven-chc-solver)
 - **CCS**
   -  A Formal Foundation for Secure Remote Execution of Enclaves, 2017 (best paper)
+- **FPGA**
+  - Finding and Understanding Bugs in FPGA Synthesis Tools, 2020
 - **HVC**
 - **NFM**
 - **POPL**